 As you can see, It’s been a major learning curve for me, but 4th time was a charm.
 Here is the rhyming poem Maid of Honor speech that I actually read.

-- Make a list of a few events you know you want in the poem.
+- Make a list of events you want to use in the speech.

 - Type the alphabet below the list of events.

 - I always do mine in chronological order.

-- These words are in all 4 of my poems: say/ day, galore/more, fun/sun, said/wed… use these pairs!
+- These rhyming couplets are in all 4 of my poems: say/ day, galore/more, fun/sun, said/wed… use those!

 - Switch lines up if they don’t end in a good rhyming word.
-For ex., “Betty called to tell me she met a boy a work” Nothing good rhymes with work, so I switched the line to read, “Betty met a boy at work, she called to tell” Lots more words rhyme with tell.
+For ex., “Betty called to tell me she met a boy a work” Nothing good rhymes with work, so I switched the line to read, “Betty met a boy at work, she called to tell”.
+So many more words rhyme with tell.

 - Steal my last 4 lines… Just change the “Christmas holidays 2010” and “September 17th” to whatever is true for your friend.